Council books, journals, meetings, and Web resources help provide professional support throughout the many stages of your teaching career.

 Share Your Idea with Your Colleagues; Ask Them to Support Your Resolution

+Resolutions should be drafted by at least one member; two members are preferred.
 Proposed resolutions should deal with issues not previously addressed or with aspects of issues not covered by existing resolutions.
 Your submission should include

-- a brief background statement,
+- a brief background statement;

-Resolutions must be submitted by October 15, 2020.
-Send resolutions, including a contact name, e-mail address, and phone or fax number, to Chair, NCTE Committee on Resolutions, 340 N. Neil St., #104, Champaign, IL 61820; fax: 217-328-9645.
-If you would like to submit your resolution by e-mail (firstname.lastname@example.org), please include the full name and NCTE member number for each of the five required members who support the resolution text.
+Resolutions must be submitted by October 15.
+Send resolutions, including contact name(s), email address(es), and phone or fax number(s) to the attention of the NCTE Committee on Resolutions Chair at firstname.lastname@example.org.
+Please include the full name(s) and NCTE member number(s) for the author(s) and for each of the five required members who sign to show their support of the resolution text.

 Voting: All NCTE members are invited to attend the Annual Business Meeting, scheduled this year for November 17, 2023, from 5:00–6:30 p.m.
 ET, and to take part in discussions and vote on resolutions about issues of concern to the profession!
 Membership must be verified before the start of the meeting.